-New General Surgery Residency program in Asheville, North Carolina
+Rural General Surgery Residency Program in Asheville, North Carolina

-The Mountain Area Health Education Center is pleased to announce the addition of a General Surgery Residency Program in collaboration with Mission Hospital.
-New residents will begin July 1, 2017.
-During the five year residency, residents will complete a number of surgical rotations including wound, breast, burn, acute care surgery, pediatric surgery, trauma surgery, vascular surgery, endocrine surgery, minimally invasive surgery, oncology and colorectal surgery, and hepatobiliary and pancreas surgery.
+The Mountain Area Health Education Center (MAHEC) Rural General Surgery Residency Program is in collaboration with Mission Hospital.
+During the five-year residency, residents will complete a number of surgical rotations including rural hospital surgery, wound, breast, burn, acute care surgery, pediatric surgery, trauma surgery, vascular surgery, endocrine surgery, minimally invasive surgery, oncology and colorectal surgery, and hepatobiliary and pancreas surgery.

 - Mission Hospital is licensed for 763 beds and 17 operating rooms